maham-mehboob-butt/veya_marketing-analytics/case_study/case-study.md

 ## Company Overview

-Veya is a fictional Pakistani beauty and skincare e-commerce brand created for this marketing analytics case study.
+Veya is a fictional Pakistani digital-first e-commerce marketplace created for this marketing analytics case study.

-The company operates as a digital-first, direct-to-consumer (D2C) business, selling beauty and skincare products through its online store and digital marketing channels.
+The company operates as a digital-first e-commerce business, connecting customers with a range of consumer products through its online marketplace and digital marketing channels.

 Veya was established in 2022 with the goal of making quality beauty and skincare products more accessible to young consumers in Pakistan.